simplex-chat/simplex-chat/README.md

 **We are building the world's most private and secure chat**.
 If you would like to support it, you can do so in the following ways:

-- 🌟 **Star it on GitHub** - starring the repo helps us raise the visibility of the project.
+- 🌟 **Star it on GitHub** - it helps us raise the visibility of the project.

 - **Install the chat and try it out** - if you spot a bug, please [raise an issue](https://github.com/simplex-chat/simplex-chat/issues).